build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 ![customization options](images/GenAI_Customization.png)

 **Prompt Engineering** helps you improve the response accuracy without touching or updating the underneath LLM.
 Instead, the model is doing **in-context learning**.
-Meaning the learning and responses are based on what and how the prompts tell the LLM model.
+Meaning the learning and responses are based on what and how the prompts tell the model.

 On the other hand, **Fine Tuning** is where the pre-trained LLM model is further tuned/updated with extra knowledge, extra parameters, so that a new fine-tuned model is generated.